 - 2 teaspoons vanilla extract

-- Preheat oven to 350 degrees F. Line 9x13-inch baking pan (jelly roll pan) with parchment paper; lightly spray parchment with cooking spray.
+- Make the Baileys Brownies: Preheat oven to 350 degrees F. Line bottom of 9x9 baking pan with parchment paper and lightly spray parchment with cooking spray.